edwin5588/edwin5588/README.md

 ### Hi there 👋

+I’m an AI/ML engineer focused on building intelligent systems that turn data into real-world impact.
+My work spans machine learning, deep learning, computer vision, and natural language processing — from model development and optimization to scalable deployment.
+I’m passionate about solving complex problems with clean engineering, research-backed methods, and practical applications.

 <!--
 **edwin5588/edwin5588** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.